 Inspection of buildings – guidelines for building complaint reports

-When dealing with building disputes relating to a regulated building service, the Building Commission may require the parties to a complaint to provide further details about the complaint.
+When dealing with building disputes relating to a regulated building service, Building and Energy may require the parties to a complaint to provide further details about the complaint.
 These further details may be presented in the form of a report from a building expert, expressing his/her opinion regarding the nature of the complaint.

-It is important to all parties that these reports address all the elements of the complaint in an unbiased manner so as to enable the Building Commission investigator to make an assessment on the facts and how the building codes and standards apply to those facts.
+It is important to all parties that these reports address all the elements of the complaint in an unbiased manner so as to enable Building and Energy investigator to make an assessment on the facts and how the building codes and standards apply to those facts.

 This guide is intended to provide information and direction to private building inspectors when preparing reports that are likely to be used in a complaint process, so that the reports are presented in a consistent format and enable a speedy resolution of their client’s complaints.